-As of December 31, 2015, we did not employ any onshore or offshore staff.
+As of December 31, 2017, we did not employ any onshore or offshore staff.
 Our Manager has provided and continues to provide us with commercial and technical management services, including all necessary crew-related services, to our vessel owning subsidiaries pursuant to the Management Agreements.
 Please see "Item 7.
-Major Unitholders and Related Party Transactions - B. Related Party Transactions - Vessel Management, in return of a monthly and an annual fee, respectively.
-Please see "Item 7.
-Major Unitholders and Related Party Transactions - B. Related Party Transactions - Administrative Services Agreement, in return of a monthly and an annual fee, respectively.
+Major Unitholders and Related Party Transactions - B. Related Party Transactions - Vessel Management."
+The services of our executive officers and other employees are provided to us by our Manager pursuant to an Executive Services Agreement and an Administrative Services Agreement, in return of a monthly and an annual fee, respectively.
 Please see "Item 7.
 Major Unitholders and Related Party Transactions - B. Related Party Transactions - Administrative Services Agreement & Executive Services Agreement."